 The UK honours its international obligations.
 Alongside other developed countries, we have committed to jointly mobilise $100bn per year in climate finance to developing countries from public and private sources.
 This was instrumental in securing the landmark Paris Agreement.
 As part of this commitment, we pledged to provide at least £5.8bn of International Climate Finance (ICF) between 2016 and 2020.
 This is official development assistance from DFID, BEIS and Defra.
 It aims for an even split between mitigation and adaptation and places us amongst the world’s leading providers of climate finance.
 We have also committed up to $5bn with Germany and Norway for countries who bring forward ambitious projects to halt deforestation.

 Investing our climate finance today helps reduce costs tomorrow.
 Every £1 invested well in climate-related risk reduction saves more than £3 (and up to £50) in avoided disaster impacts.
-Similarly, every pound spent cutting CO2 pays for itself between five- and twenty-fold by offsetting the future costs of climate change – costs that cover impacts ranging from food production to water resources, the natural environment and migration.
+Similarly, every pound spent cutting CO2 pays for itself between five- and twenty-fold by offsetting the future costs of climate change.
 Our ICF does this by: